Kubernetes quick start¶

 You will receive an email when the namespace is ready or if we have any additional questions.

-Polices set access at the tenant/namespace level.
-This means that you get a namespace and give access to that specific namespace, mostly with administrator permissions.
+Policies set access at the tenant/namespace level.
+This means that you get a namespace with access to that specific namespace, mostly with administrator permissions.

 Kubernetes allows access via the MyAccessID authentication system.
 This is the easiest way to obtain access to the cluster, as everyone shares the same KUBECONFIG file.

-You should still write to support@hpc.ut.ee to get necessary permissions though, as by default, a user has no permissions inside the cluster.
+You should still write to support@hpc.ut.ee to get the necessary permissions, as by default a user has no permissions inside the cluster.

 - Install the kubelogin